tokenami/tokenami/README.md

 #### TokenamiStyle

-For components using the `css` utility, use `TokenamiStyle` to type its style prop:
+Components styled with the `css` utility can use `TokenamiStyle` to type their style prop if you want it to accept Tokenami properties.

 ```tsx
 import { type TokenamiStyle, css } from '@tokenami/css';